wvteijlingen/localeasy/README.md

 # Localeasy - Effortless app localization

-With Localeasy you can use Google Sheets (or any CSV file) to store and manage your app translations.
-This has many benefits such as easy user management, change tracking, comments, no limits on contributors, and it's free of charge.
+Localeasy converts CSV to platform specific localization formats.
 Localeasy parses your spreadsheet, and generates Apple Strings, Apple String Catalog, or Android XML files.

+This means you can use any tabular data format to store and manage your translations, as long as you can export it to CSV.

+For example, you can use Google Sheets, which hase many benefits such as easy user management, change tracking, comments, no limits on contributors, and being free of charge.

 ## Installation